openstack-archive/training-labs/README.rst

 On top of that training-labs will also be a good way to test the install guides on a regular basis.

 Training-labs is a project under OpenStack Documentation.
-Please checkout the wiki for more information: .. _training-labs: https://wiki.openstack.org/wiki/Documentation/training-labs
+For more information see the `OpenStack wiki <https://wiki.openstack.org/wiki/Documentation/training-labs>`_.

 * Free software: Apache license
 * Documentation: http://docs.openstack.org/developer/training-labs